 In 1874, Dr. Flock was living in London and by 1880, Dr. Flock and his family were living in Lucan (Middlesex County).
 The infamous Donnelly massacre occurred near Lucan on February 4th, 1880.
 A vigilante group killed 5 members of the Donnelly family in Biddulph Twp.
 Dr. C. W. Flock performed the autopsies on the murdered family members.
 He testified in court at the trial of Jim Carroll, who was accused of murder in the Donnelly massacre.
 (Jim Carroll was acquitted.)

-Not long after living in Lucan, the family moved to Leamington, Ontario (Essex County).
-It was during this time, that Dr. Flock saw patients in Wheatley and Romney Twp (Kent County), due to the close proximity (approx. 12 km).
+Not long after the Donnelly tragedy and trial, the Flock family moved to Leamington in Essex County.
+It was during this time, that Dr. Flock saw patients in Wheatley and Romney Twp due to the close proximity to Chatham-Kent (approx. 12 km).
 Dr. Flock’s name appears on a number of birth and death records, as early as 1882.
 His daughter Fannie died in Leamington on November, 1st, 1883.
 She was about 20 years old.

-Around 1885 the Flock Family moved once again, to St Thomas (Elgin County).
-Dr. Flock advertised his practice in the 1885 Farmers and Business Directory for Elgin, Middlesex and Oxford Counties.
+Around 1885 the Flock family moved once again, to St Thomas in Elgin County.
+Dr. Flock advertised his medical practice in the 1885 Farmers and Business Directory for Elgin, Middlesex and Oxford Counties.
 Dr. Flock was a member of the Canadian Order of Foresters, the Ancient Order of Foresters and the Knights of Pythias.